Tim Moore (North Carolina politician): Speaker of the House

-In 2021, a new 13th congressional district was created that included Moore's home of Cleveland County.
+In 2021, a new 14th congressional district was created that included Moore's home of Cleveland County.
 While Moore was expected to run for the seat, he said he would not after Madison Cawthorn announced his candidacy.
 Moore said he would run for another House term.

+U.S. Congressional Campaign

+Tim Moore announced his Candidacy for Congress in late 2023 to represent the newly-drawn NC-14.
+Tim Moore won his race against Democrat Pam Genant, becoming Representative-Elect for NC-14.
+Moore was sworn in on January 3rd, 2025.

+U.S. House of Representatives

+Moore succeeded Jeff Jackson, who did not seek reelection and instead ran successfully for North Carolina Attorney General after the redrawing made his district significantly more Republican leaning.

+In January 2025, President Donald Trump appointed Moore to serve on a board investigating FEMA's disaster response following Hurricane Helene.